Notarise-gov-sg/hiring-devops/README.md

 #### Task

-Make use of AWS services to secure this API
+Make use of AWS services to secure and monitor this serverless application

+**Note** If the implementation requires certain AWS resources created outside serverless to be referenced, you can rely on psuedo code to imply you have included it, as this assessment does not include an AWS account for you to use.

 #### Deliverable